workos/next-b2b-starter-kit/README.md

 - Marketing splash page (`/`)
 - Pricing page (`/pricing`) which allows signed in users to subscribe via Stripe Checkout
 - Dashboard page (`/dashboard`) which is only accessible to admin users.
-Includes CRUD for users, audit logs and configuring SSO and billing.
+Includes CRUD for users, audit logs and configuring SSO and billing
+- Product page (`/product`) which is only accessible to signed in users
 - Role-based access control
 - Audit logs
 - Billing